zotune/auto-install/README.md

 Yes — all source code is available [here on GitHub](https://github.com/zotune/auto-install).
 There’s no hidden behavior.
 However, note that the app will run any installer you drop into your Downloads folder, so be cautious about what executables you use.
 Always verify the source.

-## Can I choose to only install `.aax` or `.vst`?
+## Can I choose to only install only certain options for the installers, such as `.aax` or `.vst` for music plugins?

 Not directly.
-Installers don't typically offer a flag to select only specific plugin formats.
-Since `.aax`, `.vst3`, etc. don't take much space, the easiest method is:
+Installers don't typically offer a flags for all the options.
+For music plugins, `.aax`, `.vst3`, etc. don't take much space, but you can do the following:

 1. Install everything
 2. Use [Everything](https://www.voidtools.com/) or similar to search for `.aaxplugin`, `.clap`, `.vst3`